praj-bellakka/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 installed in your computer.
-2. Download the latest version of `fitNus.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-1/tp/releases/tag/V2.0).
+2. Download the latest version of `fitnus.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-1/tp/releases/tag/V2.0).
 3. Copy the file to the folder you want to use as the home folder for your FitNUS Tracker.
-4. Type the following command in your terminal to run this program:`java -jar FitNus.jar`
+4. Type the following command in your terminal to run this program:`java -jar fitnus.jar`
 5. If this is your first time using FitNUS, (i.e. users with incomplete or missing user data) FitNUS will prompt you to fill in some initial details.
 If you have successfully run the programme, you should see messages similar to the following: